Best Day Trips From Las Vegas:

-Most of our top Las Vegas day trips can easily be reach with tour groups, but they have their down falls.
+Most of our top Las Vegas day trips can easily be reached with tour groups, but these tours have their downfalls.
 The biggest downfall of the group tours is that you don’t have the flexibility on when you leave.
 With the late nights and hangovers involved with Las Vegas, it is better to have the schedule flexibility.
 We prefer a rental car not just for this option, but also because they are quite cheap if you book them ahead of time.
 Another huge perk with that almost every hotel will have free parking for guests so the amount of money you save on not taking a cab from the airport can also be put toward your rental car costs.

 Top Day Trips From Las Vegas:

-1. Hoover Dam (50 Minutes): One of the biggest construction projects in American History was the Hoover Dam and without the water and electricity it produces Las Vegas never would have been able to grow into the sprawling entertainment center it is today.
+About The Hoover Dam: One of the biggest construction projects in American History was the Hoover Dam and without the water and electricity it produces Las Vegas never would have been able to grow into the sprawling entertainment center it is today.
 Building the behemoth structure required overcoming many challenges in a barren landscape to create one of the greatest engineering works in history.
 Rated by the American Society of Civil Engineers as one of America’s Seven Modern Civil Engineering Wonders, the Hoover Dam is truly a feat of American might.

 feet long, 660 feet thick at the base, and 45 feet thick at the top.
 Even if you don’t have the time to do a complete tour of the Power Plant or Dam Passageways, simply parking and walking around the Dam can be a great experience.
-On the first visit we guarantee you won’t be able to wrap you head around the scale of the structure.
-Check out our more in depth guide on visiting the Hoover Dam HERE.
+On your first visit, we guarantee you won’t be able to wrap your head around the scale of the structure.

-2. Red Rock Canyon (30 Minutes): Red Rock Canyon offers the best hiking near Las Vegas and it’s only 30 minutes outside of town.
+About Red Rock Canyon: Red Rock Canyon offers the best hiking near Las Vegas and it’s only 30 minutes outside of town.
 The hiking routes are all very well marked and range from very easy to moderately difficult.

-6. Grand Canyon West (2:30): Grand Canyon West is basically the poorman’s Grand Canyon.
-Don’t get us wrong, the views of the Canyon from here are still amazing, but is typically where people who can’t fit in a full Grand Canyon trip go to get a peak as it’s only a 2.5 hour drive instead of 4 hours ro get to the visitor’s center on the South Rim.
+About Grand Canyon West: Grand Canyon West is basically the poor man’s Grand Canyon.
+Don’t get us wrong, the views of the Canyon from here are still amazing, but is typically where people who can’t fit in a full Grand Canyon trip.
+It is only a 2.5-hour drive to get here instead of 4 hours ro get to the visitor’s center on the South Rim.

-8. Area 51 (2 Hours): Aliens?
+About Area 51: Aliens?
 A cloud of mystery has always surrounded this top secret base north of Las Vegas known as Area 51.
 Deep within a US Air Force Base, on the shores of Groom Lake, Area 51 one has always been mentioned with UFO conspiracy theories.
 If you are brave enough to investigate the hype, an adventure awaits you.
-Just remember to stay off restricted ground so you don’t get shot.
+Just remember to stay off the restricted grounds so you don’t get shot.

 It’s 2 hours to the mailbox, 2.5 hours to Campfire Hill

-13. Lake Havasu (2.5 Hours): There was nothing at Lake Havasu until business man Robert McCulloch came up with a development plan to create a man made lake and develop a resort oasis.
-To speed up development McCulloch bought the London Bridge from London fro $2.4 Million to be relocated to development he was building in Arizona.
+About Lake Havasu: There was nothing at Lake Havasu until businessman Robert McCulloch came up with a development plan to create a man-made lake and develop a resort oasis.
+To speed up development McCulloch bought the London Bridge from London for $2.4 Million to be relocated to the development he was building in Arizona.
 In 1968 the Bridge was dismantled, shipped to the United States and rebuilt by 1971.
 McCulloch’s plan worked and the city quickly grew into a top vacation spot in Arizona.
 Seeing the development’s success many spiteful Londoners made up a story that McCulloch was made when he first saw the Bridge rebuilt as he thought he had bought the more iconic Tower Bridge.
 Because Robert personally oversaw the purchase and dismantling in London the Tower Bridge rumor is definitely not true.

 Left Off Of Our List:

-Lake Mead (1 Hour): Lake Mead is not cool and is a below average lake on many levels.
+About Lake Mead: Lake Mead is not cool and is a below average lake on many levels.
 Boating and jet skiing are fine but are not anywhere close to the level of any Midwestern Lake or even other Southwestern reservoirs such as Lake Powell.
-If you are going to water ski, the waters will be unbelievable smooth, but as a normal tourist there are no beaches and not really a ton to do.
+If you are going to water ski, the waters will be unbelievable smooth, but as a normal tourist, there are no beaches and not really a ton to do.
 The pier has 1000’s of nasty sucker fish begging for food and the boating isn’t really that satisfying.